 Hyperbaric Oxygen Therapy for Spinal Cord Injury

-Hyperbaric oxygen therapy is a non-invasive procedure that involves exposure to 100% oxygen at increased pressures.
+Hyperbaric oxygen therapy is a non-invasive procedure that involves exposure to 100% oxygen at two to three times normal air pressure.
 It can take place in a single unit or a room with several people.

 Depending on the severity of the spinal cord injury, the number of recommended sessions and duration of treatment will vary.
 Generally, patients undergo 20-40 sessions lasting 60-120 minutes each.
 While hyperbaric oxygen therapy should not be painful, you may experience ear popping due to changes in air pressure.